Krutik-s-giradkar/Movie_Recommendation_System/README.md

 The system will then output a list of 5 movie titles that are most similar to "Avatar" in terms of their genres, keywords, overview, cast, and crew.
 These might be movies like:

-1. Guardians of the Galaxy
+1. Titan A.E.
-2. Aliens
+2. Independence Day
-3. Star Wars: Episode III - Revenge of the Sith
+3. Aliens vs Predator: Requiem
-4. Star Trek Into Darkness
+4. Small Soldiers
-5. Jupiter Ascending
+5. Battle: Los Angeles

 This code implements a movie recommendation system using data from two CSV files: 'movies.csv' and 'credits.csv'.
 It performs the following steps: